 We depend on our ability to retain our management team and other personnel and attract suitable replacements should any such personnel leave.

-The management and governance of the Company depends on the services of certain key personnel, including senior management.
-The departure of any key personnel could have an adverse effect on the Company and adversely affect our financial condition and results of operations.
+The management and governance of our business depend on the services of certain key personnel, including senior management.
+The departure of any key personnel could have an adverse effect on us and adversely affect our financial condition and results of operations.
 Our senior management team possesses substantial experience and expertise and has strong business relationships with our tenants and operators and other members of the business communities and industries in which we operate.
 As a result, the loss of these personnel could jeopardize our relationships and operations.
 We cannot predict the impact that any such departures could have on our ability to achieve our objectives.
 Furthermore, such a loss could be negatively perceived in the capital markets.
 Other than Mr. Mendelsohn, our Chief Executive Officer, we do not have employment agreements with any of our management team.
 In addition, we do not have key man insurance on any of our key employees.
 Our failure to retain and motivate our management team and other personnel and attract suitable replacements should any such personnel leave, could have a significant impact on our financial condition and results of operations.

 Costs1 | 2.4%